George Whittell, Jr.

 George and Elia Whittell also owned a home in Woodside, California.
 Whittell married this wife in 1919.
 Until 1929 this was their only home.
 The home was built on 50 acres of land in San Mateo County by George Whittell, Sr. The house and real estate were valued at $333,000.
 The home was a large 2 story, with a 6 car garage, servants, cottages, dairy buildings, a theater, gate keepers lodge, and a swimming pool.
 This property was owned by Whittel Realty Co. a private corporation, which he leased the house from for $750 per month.
 The company also owned many other sustantial commercial properties in San Francisco.

-Elias Whittel spent most of their time at this home because of Whittell's playboy life style.
+Elia Whittellspent most of her time at this residence because she did not approve of George's life style.
 Many of Whittell's animals were kept here during Tahoe's winters.
 There was also an elephant house for Whittle's 2 ton India elephant named Mango.
 Whittle was also known to have a couple of cats including a lion named Bill.

 George Whittell, Jr. was buried in Coloma, CA, at the Cypress Hill Cemetery in 1969.
 John "Jack" Dreyfus the founder of the Wall Street Dreyfus Fund, known as the Lion, acquired the Thunderbird Lodge and 10,000 acres from Whittell's estate.
 He then started making changes to the Lodge in 1985 to make it more to his liking unfortunately.
 When he died in 1995 his estate sold the Thunderbird Lodge and his Zephyr Cove estate to the USFS.